CodingIsBliss/KuduLiteWiki/Python-Build-Changes.md

 # Change

-Python build and runtime workflow is changing for the apps built on App Service.
+Starting **03/01/2021** Python build and runtime workflow is changing for the apps built on App Service.
+This may be a **Breaking Change** for your app.

 # Current build process